phil-blain/CICE-Consortium-About-Us-wiki/Documentation-Workflow-Guidance.md

 Follow the general [CICE-Consortium Git Workflow and Developer's guide](https://github.com/CICE-Consortium/About-Us/wiki/Git-Workflow-Guidance) to clone the repository and create your personal fork for model modifications.
 Whenever you modify the model you should update documentation.
-You can update the documentation on the same branch of your fork on which you test code, or you can create a separate branch called 'readthedocs' to test only the RST and HTML documentation.
+We recommend you update the documentation on the same branch of your fork on which you are developing and testing code.

 There are some important files you will need in order to correctly build the documentation.
 These should all be included automatically when you fork from the CICE-Consortium repositories: